Luke Macgregor Archive // Portfolio // London Based

 03/2025

 Visualising ADHD isn’t straightforward—it affects everyone differently, making a single visual definition impossible.
 This project uses photography, sound, colour, texture, mood, and typography to reflect how I personally experience ADHD.
-Each element is informed by specific symptoms, with techniques adapted to represent the shifting nature of my mind.

 For example, contrasting sound and texture will distinguish moments of overstimulation from calm.
 Still images will capture facial expressions or scenes that mirror my internal state, paired with personal voiceovers to retain a raw, honest tone.
-The aim is to place the viewer inside my head—unfiltered, empathetic, and true to how it feels to live with ADHD.

 Gear: Canon R6 MkII + Black Magic 6k